Full blood count and differential

 Polymerase chain reaction (PCR)

-This test uses DNA that is amplified by PCR to detect DNA mutations, inversions, or deletions that are associated with certain leukaemias and may help with determining the prognosis for a certain leukaemia.
+This test uses DNA that is by PCR to detect DNA mutations, inversions, or deletions that are associated with certain leukaemias and may help with determining the prognosis for a certain leukaemia.
 The better known PCR tests are for the promyelocytic leukaemia M3 [PML-RARA t(15;17)(q22;21)], for acute myeloblastic leukaemia [AML1-ETO t(8;21)(q22;q22) or inv(16)], and for chronic myelogenous leukaemia (BCR-ABL t(19;22), but there are several others.